polycotassociates/valeopartners/web/modules/contrib/entity_activity/README.txt

       Log entity type.
   * A Views area Plugin which provide a button which allow to mark all the unread logs as read.
 Only on views based on the Log entity type of course.

+List subscriptions per entity
+  On each content entity enable for Entity Activity, this module a Local Task named "Subscribers" on their canonical route.
+This allows users with relevant permissions ("view entities subscribers" or "view entities subscribers on editable entities") to see per entity all the subscriptions related.

+  The default list use the view mode "default" to render subscriptions.
+You can change this default view mode by another with a setting in the settings.php file.

+  @code
+  $settings['entity_activity']['list_subscribers_view_mode'] = 'VIEW_MODE_ID';
+  @endcode

+  You can of course override the twig template in your theme and customize the listing as you need.
+All subscriptions entities are available as variable.

+MAIL DIGEST FEATURE

+Since the beta8 version, the module ships a new sub module Entity Activity Mail.
+A blog post introduces this feature.

+Entity activity Mail allow to configure, generate and send by mail a report of logs according a frequency a user can configure from its profile.
+In others words, this module provide a Mail Digest Feature for the Entity Activity module.

+All the configuration happens under /admin/config/content/entity-activity/mail-settings.

+General settings:
+  * You can enable / disable sending logs report by mail.
+  * You can configure to only send by mail the unread logs.
+Otherwise all logs not already sent will be included into the report.
+  * You can configure to mark as read the logs sent by mail.
+  * Configure the time the cron will run every day.
+Because cron jobs can be costly in performance, tt is highly recommended to configure the site cron at least every hour, and to run the cron from your server.
+  * You can log any report sent with the corresponding option.

+Mail settings
+ You can configure the following options for the emails sent.
+  * The mail from used (default to site mail if empty)
+  * A body (token supported for the user entity) displayed above the logs included into the report
+  * A footer (token supported for the user entity) displayed below the logs included into the report

+  This settings can be translated.
+The user's preferred language will be used to render the mail.

+  You should consider to install the Swiftmailer module to send logs report with HTML mail.
+Otherwise logs report mails will be sent as plain text.

+Theming

+  You can override the template used to render the logs template.
+An array of all the log entities included in the report is available in the template, giving you the possibility to fully customize the report rendering.
+  A renderable array of the log entities (rendered in the view mode mail, added by this module) is also included in the template (used as the default).

+Permissions

+  Configure the permissions provided by the module to allow users to configure Entity Activity Mail Usage

+Frequency

+  Users must select a frequency from their profile.
+If none frequency is selected, the user will not receive any logs report by mail.
+The user can choose as frequency :

+    *Immediately : An email is sent for each log created for the user *Daily : A daily report will be sent to the user.
+    *Weekly : A weekly report will be sent to the user.
+    *Monthly : A monthly report will be sent to the user.

+MASS SUBSCRIBE FEATURE

+Since the beta12 version, the module ships a new sub module Entity Activity Mass Subscribe.

+This module allow users with relevant permissions ("mass subscribe users" or "mass subscribe users on editable entities") to access for each content entity, on their canonical page, to a local task named "Mass subscribe".

+This local task permit to mass subscribe users to this related entity following three methods :

+  * per role
+  * per user (selecting one or more users with an entity reference field)
+  * per list (selecting users in a table select filterable)

+Each method has it own permission, so you can give access to mass subscribe per role and per method.

+Also, as you can mass subscribe users on an entity, a reverse option is available on the form, allowing you to mass *unsubscribe* users from the entity.

 TROUBLESHOOTING
 ---------------